dvgodoy/deepreplay/README.md

  - a class ***Replay***, which leverages the collected data to build several kinds of visualizations.

 The available visualizations are:
- - ***Feature Space***: plot of a 2-D grid representing the twisted and turned feature space,  corresponding to the output of a hidden layer (only 2-unit hidden layers supported for now);
+ - ***Feature Space***: plot representing the twisted and turned feature space,  corresponding to the output of a hidden layer (only 2-unit hidden layers supported for now), including grid lines if the input is 2-dimensional;
  - ***Decision Boundary***: plot of a 2-D grid representing the original feature space, together with the decision boundary (only 2-dimensional inputs supported for now);
- - ***Probabilities***: histograms of the resulting class probabilities for the inputs, corresponding to the output of the final layer (only binary classification supported for now);
+ - ***Probabilities***: two histograms of the resulting classification probabilities for the inputs, corresponding to the output of the final layer (only binary classification supported for now);
  - ***Loss and Metric***: line plot for the loss and a chosen metric, computed over all the inputs;
  - ***Losses***: histogram of the losses computed over all the inputs (only binary cross-entropy loss suported for now).